 There’s no way to go through your entire driving life being perfect.
-But when the inevitable happens and you do royally bungle things, you can at least attempt to do so in the least humiliating way possible, right?
+But when the inevitable happens and you do royally bungle things, you can at least attempt to make your driving mistake in the least humiliating way possible, right?

 In an eye-opening report, the National Bureau of Completely False Statistics revealed that a staggering 72 percent of driving faux pas directly lead to beet-red embarrassment for those at the wheel.
 What’s more, 56 percent include hostile horn-honking from fellow motorists, and 34 percent feature delighted finger-pointing from witnesses at bus stops.